Why does drywall crack?

 Not all drywall cracking is caused by bad installation methods

 All this being said, the strength of drywall tape is limited.
-Construction adhesive, fasteners, drywall tape, and corner bead all have limited strength.
+Construction adhesives, fasteners, drywall tape, and corner bead all have limited strength.
 If a house settles and walls move to any great degree, no amount of tape or glue will keep it from cracking.

 Many times significant cracks in drywall are the result of engineering deficiencies when designing the building.
 Engineers expect settling and movement in a building over time.
 They often design solutions to mitigate major movement and allow a building to move slightly while not allowing it to break.
-Well placed expansion joints are a good example of an engineering solution for expected building movement.
+Well-placed expansion joints are a good example of an engineering solution for expected building movement.
 If cracks develop that are obviously beyond the scope of a drywall contractor to completely remedy, it may be best to look to other solutions to prevent the movement so that when the drywall cracks are repaired, they will not crack again.

 Drywall Tape can't prevent all cracking

-When cracks develop in a house, they usually run along high stress areas.
-Areas above doorways and windows or areas over beams that span long distances would be considered high stress.
-When a building moves, even slightly, extreme pressure is placed on these areas since they are load bearing zones.
+When cracks develop in a house, they usually run along high-stress areas.
+Areas above doorways and windows or areas over beams that span long distances would be considered high-stress.
+When a building moves, even slightly, extreme pressure is placed on these areas since they are load-bearing zones.

 What causes movement in a building?
 There are many factors and not all movement can be eliminated.
 However, natural movement caused by building settling should be accounted for in the design phase of construction so it can be managed by construction materials and methods.
-If any part of the house was built on fill-dirt it will have a greater possibility of settling.
-Most new houses will settle some within the first year.
+If any part of the house was built on fill dirt it will have a greater possibility of settling.
+Most new houses will settle within the first year.
 Good drywall techniques will limit the occurrence of cracks and nail pops.

-In summary, cracks that run along high stress areas of door and window headers or ceilings with long open spans may be a result of the building settling.
+In summary, cracks that run along high-stress areas of door and window headers or ceilings with long open spans may be a result of the building settling.
 There is probably nothing the drywall finisher could have done to prevent it.
-Extensive cracking especially in areas that are not high stress points may indicate that there was some delinquency on the part of the Drywall Hangers or Tapers.
+Extensive cracking especially in areas that are not high-stress points may indicate that there was some delinquency on the part of the Drywall Hangers or Tapers.
 Most Drywall companies will be willing to repair minor cracking or nail pops within one year of the finish of a project.